grain-tech/rondo_form/README.md

 ```

 ### Options
-- `render_options: hash containing options for Rails' render helper` - This is passed to the Rails `render` helper to
+- `render_options: hash containing options for rendering` - Options for rendering the association fields:
-provide the options that are desired when rendering your association fields.
-If no special requirements are needed,
-can be passed as `nil` or and empty hash `{}`.
+  - `:partial` - Name of the partial to render (defaults to `{association}_fields`)
+  - `:component` - Phlex component class to render instead of a partial
+  - `:locals` - Hash of local variables to pass to the partial/component
+  - `:build_object` - Proc to customize object initialization
+  - `:object_params` - Hash of attributes to set on the new object
+  - `:discriminator_field` - Field name for STI discrimination
+  - `:discriminator_value` - Value for STI discrimination
+  - `:template_id` - Custom template element ID

 - `html_options: hash containing options for Rails' link_to helper` - This is passed to the Rails `link_to` helper to
 provide the options that are desired when rendering your association fields.
 If no special requirements are needed,